Abhishek-Chintapalli/Football_Club_Management-DataBase/#Instructions.md

 7. UDFs.sql
 8. Encryption.sql

+## Visualization File is included in the GUI folder

 ## Instructions to run GUI:
 Replace the server name with your own server name in conn

 ex:

-# Replace 'ODBC Driver 17 for SQL Server' with the driver installed on your machine if different
+Replace 'ODBC Driver 17 for SQL Server' with the driver installed on your machine if different
 ```python
     conn = pyodbc.connect(
         r'DRIVER={ODBC Driver 17 for SQL Server};'